 Tile Received a Sharp Blow

-If the crack is located in one area, extending across only a single tile, this is probably the case.
+If the crack is located in one area and it extends across only a single tile, the crack was likely caused by a sharp blow to the tile.
 Sometimes, you will see a chip taken out of the tile where the object hit.

 02 of 07